 Training Day on ‘Making a Successful International School Partnership Grant Application’

-A training day with subcover is available for teachers leading a cluster of schools in making a CCGL grant application and for teachers making an individual school application.
-Sub-cover is available to one teacher only per grant application, and will be paid after the application has been submitted.
-Currently we have no training days arranged, but details of any upcoming training will be publicised here .
+A training day with subcover is available for both teachers leading a cluster of schools in making a CCGL grant application and for teachers making an individual school application.
+Sub-cover is available to one teacher per grant application and is paid after the application has been submitted.
+Right now, we have no training days arranged.
+But details of any upcoming training will be publicised here .

 A school self-evaluation and cluster self-evaluation has been created to help participating teacher to identify actions and appropriate professional development opportunities to support their international school partnership.